 Nine months into the Taft administration, the Ballinger Affair erupted.

 On Nov.
 13, 1909, Collier’s Magazine accused Secretary of the Interior Richard Ballinger of using his office to allow powerful interests like the Guggenheim family to exploit coal on Alaska conservation land.
-Pinchot openly criticized Taft for backsliding on the principles of conservation and democracy.
+Pinchot then openly criticized Taft for backsliding on the principles of conservation and democracy.

-Taft immediately fired Pinchot.
+So Taft immediately fired Pinchot.